MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametri
  [in] `bVertDock`
- `TRUE`Se il riquadro è ancorato in senso verticale, `FALSE` in caso contrario.
+ `TRUE`Se il riquadro viene ancorato in verticale, `FALSE` in caso contrario.

 ### <a name="return-value"></a>Valore restituito
  L'implementazione predefinita di questo metodo restituisce una dimensione pari a (0, 0).